jphmenzel/jpmlipidomics/README.md

 The preprint can be found here: researchsquare.com

-The code in this repository allows processing of LC-OzID-MS and LC-OzID-MS/MS files as well as mass spectrometry data from direct infusion ESI-MS as part of the workflow introduced in the associated publication, which is available under (in preparation).
+The code in this repository allows processing of LC-OzID-MS and LC-OzID-MS/MS files as well as mass spectrometry data from direct infusion ESI-MS as part of the workflow introduced in the associated publication.

 Usage of the code is explained in the Supplementary Information of the associated publication.